Abhay478/PCP_Proj/report.md

 - `base`: The value of the the least key that could be inserted into it.
 Must be divisible by `BUF_SIZE`.
 - `next`: A pointer to the next node in the queue.
 - `parent`, `left`, `right`: Pointers to the parent, left child, and right child of the node respectively.
 Standard BST terminology.
-- `buf`: A bitvector of size `BUF_SIZE + 1` that stores
-  - Whether the key at an index has been inserted in the tail `BUF_SIZE` bits,
+- `buf`: A bitvector of size `BUF_SIZE` that indicates whether the key at an index has been inserted.
-  - The MSB is a flag indicating whether a node is being inserted into the RangeQueue.
-The MSB is similar to the `ins` flag in TSLQueue.
+- `ins`: A flag indicating whether the node is currently undergoing insertion.
+Identical to TSLQueue.

 The RangeQueue has a `head` pointer that points to the first node in the queue.
 The `head` pointer is a dummy node that has a key of -1 and a `next` pointer to the first node in the queue.
 The `head` pointer is used to simplify the implementation of the `deleteMin()` operation and address the ABA problem.